thunderrabbit/Minecraft-Overviewer/docs/index.rst

 critical sections in C as an extension module.

-For a simple example of what your renders will look like, head over to `The "Exmaple" Map <http://overviewer.org/example/>`_.
+For a simple example of what your renders will look like, head over to `The "Example" Map <http://overviewer.org/example/>`_.
 For more user-contributed examples, see `The Example Wiki Page <https://github.com/overviewer/Minecraft-Overviewer/wiki/Map-examples>`_.

 .. image:: front_page_screenshot.png